Jeffrey-HJH/Linux/Problem/how_to_select_kernel.md

   (Use gedit to open the configuration file，Only need to modify “GRUB_HIDDEN_TIMEOUT”.
 Just need to comment out this line, like this "#GRUB_HIDDEN_TIMEOUT=0")
    ![image](https://github.com/Jeffrey-HJH/Linux/blob/master/Problem/commend.png)

+   Restart after successful setting。 You will see the following screen

 }